Jang-Woo-AnnaSoft/execution-boundaries/README.md

 ---

+**Traditional IoT systems rely on device types.**

+• This does not scale.
+• Every new device requires a new type.

+So systems simplify everything into generic categories like “Switch.”
+**And from that moment, AI no longer knows what it is controlling.**

+---

 ## 2. Paradigm Shift: From Capability to Permission

 We introduce a semantic layer between AI and the physical world that fundamentally changes how execution works.